 Choose the page where you want to create a blog post carousel.

 Next, open the page in the Elementor editor; & drag and drop the Advanced Posts Widget on the page.

 Make sure to check the PP icon on the upper right corner of the posts widget.

-Once you add the posts widget, it automatically fetches your website blog posts and displays them on the page.
+Once you add the Advanced Posts widget, the widget automatically fetches your website blog posts and displays them on the page.

 Content Tab of Posts Widget

 Content tab of the Posts Widget includes multiple advanced options that help you to set the layout and add functionalities to your blog display.

 First, you need to choose the Skin Type for your blog posts.
 We have added a number of attractive skin options to create a stunning blog showcase for your website.

 Here, I’ll choose my page’s “Overlap Skin” type and set 3 posts per page.

 Since we want to display our blog posts in a slider/carousel format, I’ll choose the “Carousel” option as a layout.